Emergency Textbook Loan Program

 include but are not limited to: 1) need and eligibility, 2) date complete

 application was submitted and 3) past borrower history.

 Notification of Award/Denial: Applications are accepted 7 days prior to the start of term.
-The priority application deadline is the the drop with a “W” date (approximately 9 days after the start of the semester); the final deadline of a semester is 21st day (administrative drop deadline (21st day into the semester).
+The priority application deadline is the drop with a “W” date (approximately 9 days after the start of the semester); the final application deadline is the administrative drop deadline (21st day into the semester).

-- Students then have three business days after they have been notified to complete the Financial Literacy 101, Paying for College on-line module with 100% completed and 100% correct in order to purchase their text books.
+- Students must then complete the Financial Literacy 101, Paying for College on-line module with 100% completed and 100% correct in order to purchase their text books.

-- Failure to purchase books within this time frame will forfeit the award.
+- Failure to purchase books by the administrative drop deadline will forfeit the award

 Students must complete the Financial Literacy 101, Paying for College on-line module prior to receiving textbooks.